wejarrard/tf-binding/README.md

 - [x] Overlap of AR Binding site with STAR-seq data.
   - [x] Pull down training predictions as well as validation
   - [x] Compare that to STAR-seq data
-- ⏳ Enable spot training in our scripts.
+- [x] Enable spot training in our scripts.
 - [ ] Develop a model to predict multiple TFs simultaneously.
   - [ ] Modify inputs to have both positive and negative columns listing the TFs.
     - [ ] Make this file easy to generate.
 Take in multiple Bed files and merge.